 The definition of a chord is a group of two or more notes played at the same time.

-These notes will usually compliment each other which then creates harmony.
+These notes will usually complement each other, which then creates harmony.

-We can categories chords in a number of different ways.
+We can categorize chords in a number of different ways.

 Let’s take a look at what chords are called if they have two, three, four, or more notes.